TongTY/Individual-Project/README.md

 ### MathPairs_Java:
 The folder for storing the code and files used in finding association-rule pairs of MathDataBase.

+'Results' is used to store the results based on different support values.

 ### D3ExerciseFiles:
 The folder for storing the exercises of D3.js.